AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 chart.yScale(newScale);
 ```

-Note: working with extra axes is explained in [Additional Axes Tutorial](Additional_Axes)
+Note: working with extra axes is explained in details in [Additional Axes Tutorial](Additional_Axes) article.

 ### Linear

-Linear scale type is a default type for yScale in most charts.
+Linear scale type is a default type for Y Scale for the most of charts.
 Values for this scale should be numbers and scale intervals will be evenly distributed along the axis.
-This type of scale is used when values fall within one reasonable range.
+This type of scale is used when values fall within a reasonable range.

 ```
 chart.yScale(anychart.scales.linear());